front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ## The create RMA page

 We ship a page that is used to create a RMA.
-This page is located on `/user/orders/{orderId}/returns/create` you can link to this page to make the user create an RMA for a specific order.
-This page its used by default by the order details page provided by Front Commerce themes.
-This means out of the box -after you have implemented the necessary requirements for an RMA- you should have a return action on orders that supports it.
+The link to this page will show up in the order details page after you have implemented resolvers related to RMA.